(This activity has been approved for 1.75 AMA PRA Category 1 Credits™ )

 David Joyce M.D.
 M.B.A.
 Director of Educational Programs, Essential Seminars for Physicians LLC.

-After participating in the activity, the participant will demonstrate the ability to:
+After participating in this activity, participants will demonstrate the ability to:

 The video tutorial is divided into 20 - 30 minute segments to enhance the learning experience.
 It can be viewed on any smart device an unlimited number of times, 24 hours a day, 7 days a week.